iTwin/appui/docs/changehistory/NextVersion.md

 - Changed `PropertyFilterBuilderRule.operator` type from `PropertyFilterRuleOperator` to `PropertyFilterBuilderRuleOperator`.
 - Renamed `getPropertyFilterOperators` to `getPropertyFilterBuilderOperators`.
 - Renamed `getPropertyOperatorLabel` to `getPropertyFilterBuilderOperatorLabel`.
-- Renamed `PropertyFilterBuilderRuleOperator` component to `PropertyFilterBuilderRuleOperatorRenderer` and `PropertyFilterBuilderRuleOperatorProps` to `PropertyFilterBuilderRuleOperatorRendererProps`.
+- Renamed `PropertyFilterBuilderRuleOperatorProps` to `PropertyFilterBuilderRuleOperatorRendererProps`.
 - Added `PropertyFilterBuilderRuleOperator` type that has `between` and `not-between` value in addition to `PropertyFilterRuleOperator` values.
 - Added `isUnaryPropertyFilterBuilderOperator` for checking if `PropertyFilterBuilderRuleOperator` is unary.
 - Added `PropertyFilterBuilderRuleRangeValue`.
 It is used to specify value for `Between` and `Not between` operator in `PropertyFilterBuilder`.